SUM TOTAL

 Build confidence.
 Explore strengths.
 Align as a family.
 The Early Risers program introduces families to the college journey before high school pressure begins.

-Learn More →Craft applications.
+Learn More →Build applications.
 Manage deadlines.
 Choose with confidence.

 Learn More →Refine your direction.
 Strengthen your profile.
 Apply with purpose.